dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 it should be possible to initialize a *variable declared to be of the supertype* with an *instance of the subtype without breaking anything*.
 This implies that the method override in the subclass should *not break the API contract* of the superclass method.
 In particular:
-* The (instance) method in the subclass must have the *same method signature* as the (instance) method in the superclass, or else we have no overriding
+* The (instance) method in the subclass must have the *same method signature* as the non-private (instance) method in the superclass, or else we have no overriding
 * The method in the subclass must be *at least as accessible* as the method in the superclass
 * If the method returns a value, its type must be the *same type or a subtype of the return type* of the superclass method (*covariant return types*)
 * The subclass method must *not throw any additional/broader checked exceptions* that are not allowed by the superclass method